zan73/web_usb_keyboard/README.md

 - Web authentication settings
 - Slack webhook details

-Install Arduino IDE 2.x
-- Add Raspberry PI Pico 2W as a target by adding "https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json" to "Additional boards manager URLs" list in Preferences/Settings.
-- Compile and Upload the project to your device.
-- Upload the configuration file to your device using the [Arduino LittleFS Upload Plugin](https://github.com/earlephilhower/arduino-littlefs-upload).

 ## Architecture Notes

 The implementation uses HTTP with Digest Authentication rather than HTTPS due to the processing constraints of the Pico 2W, while still providing reasonable security for the authentication process.